Jul 31, 2017 10:03:00 AM by Brendan Tierney

 Click back to 'How the EU GDPR will affect the use of Machine Learning - Part 1' for links to all the blog posts in this series.

-Written by Brendan Tierney
+Brendan Tierney

 Brendan Tierney, Oracle ACE Director, is an independent consultant and lectures on Data Mining and Advanced Databases in the Dublin Institute of Technology in Ireland.
 He has 22+ years of extensive experience working in the areas of Data Mining, Data Warehousing, Data Architecture and Database Design.
-Brendan has worked on projects in Ireland, UK, Belgium and USA.
-Brendan is the editor of the UKOUG Oracle Scene magazine and deputy chair of the OUG Ireland BI SIG.
+Brendan has worked on projects in Ireland, UK, Belgium and USA and is the editor of the UKOUG Oracle Scene magazine and deputy chair of the OUG Ireland BI SIG.
 Brendan is a regular speaker at conferences across Europe and the USA and has written technical articles for OTN, Oracle Scene, IOUG SELECT Journal and ODTUG Technical Journal.